symbiote-h2020/SymbIoTeSecurity/README.md

  // each SecurityCredentials entry header prefix, they are number 1..size public static final String SECURITY_CREDENTIALS_HEADER_PREFIX = "x-auth-";
  ```
- whereas the ServiceResponseJWS is in communication just a String and should be transport in the following header.
+whereas the ServiceResponseJWS is in communication just a String and can be read from the following header
  ```
  public static final SECURITY_RESPONSE_HEADER = "x-auth-response";
  ```
- The headers are available in the [SecurityConstants](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/commons/SecurityConstants.java)